-Images of your urinary system to locate the stoneBlood and urine testsAsk about your medical historyTalk to your doctor about any medicines you are taking.
-Do not start taking any new medicines, herbs, or supplements without talking to your doctor.
+Take images of your urinary system to locate the stoneTake blood and urine testsAsk about your medical historyTalk to your doctor about any medications you are taking.
+Do not start taking any new medications, herbs, or supplements without talking to your doctor.

 General anesthesia will be used.
 You will be asleep.
 It is given through a vein in the arm or hand.